sokkanen/cybersecurity/report.md

 Default, hard-coded usernames / passwords should never exist at all.
 All the username/password -combos should be individually defined.
 All passwords should be deleted from the application after initial creation and later hash creations.
 Only password hashes should ever be stored into the database.
 All logins should compare stored password-hash with the hash of the user entered password, never actual plain text passwords.
+Spring security's authentication should be enabled in the application.

 ####FLAW 4: SENSITIVE DATA EXPOSURE